saymrwulf/transformers/notes.md

-2024-02-05T06:11:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-02-05T02:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-02-16T17:57:00 - Implementing approach from a new paper read last night (transformers)
+2024-02-05T06:11:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-02-05T02:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-02-16T17:57:00 - Implementing approach from a new paper read last night (transformers) 2024-01-11T21:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)